 Falls City Care Center is in Falls City, Nebraska, a city with a total of 5,113 people.
-With an overall score of F, we consider this to be a bottom of the barrel nursing home.
-As far as we can see, you would be better off to steer clear of this place.
-If you aren't deterred by this place's profile, feel free to continue reading to learn more about its category scores.
-We discuss inspections in the next paragraph.
+Sporting an overall score of C, this is likely a middle of the pack nursing home.
+This place seems to have some things working in its favor.
+The best part of this place's profile is is its inspection grade.
+Inspection reports are discussed in the next paragraph.

 Falls City Care Center